Child care

-Child care, also known as day care, is the care and supervision of one or more children, typically ranging from three months to 18 years old.
+Child care, also known as day care, is the care and supervision of one or more children, typically ranging from three months to 10–12 years old.
 Although most parents spend a significant amount of time caring for their child(ren), childcare typically refers to the care provided by caregivers who are not the child's parents.
 Childcare is a broad topic that covers a wide spectrum of professionals, institutions, contexts, activities, and social and cultural conventions.
 Early childcare is an essential and often overlooked component of child development.

 A variety of people and organizations can care for children.
 The child's extended family may also take on this caregiving role.
 Another form of childcare is center-based childcare.
 In lieu of familial caregiving, these responsibilities may be given to paid caretakers, orphanages, or foster homes to provide care, housing, and schooling.

 Professional caregivers work within the context of center-based care (including crèches, daycare, preschools and schools) or a home-based care (nannies or family daycare).
 The majority of child care institutions available require child care providers to have extensive training in first aid and be CPR certified.
 In addition, background checks, drug testing at all centers, and reference verifications are normally a requirement.
 Child care can consist of advanced learning environments that include early childhood education or elementary education.
-The objective of the program of daily activities at a child care facility should be to foster age appropriate learning and social development.
+The objective of the program of daily activities at a child care facility should be to foster age-appropriate learning and social development.
 In many cases the appropriate child care provider is a teacher or person with educational background in child development, which requires a more focused training aside from the common core skills typical of a child caregiver.

 As well as these licensed options, parents may also choose to find their own caregiver or arrange childcare exchanges/swaps with another family.

 Access to and quality of childcare have a variety of implications for children, parents and guardians, and families.
 Child care can have long-term impacts on educational attainment for children.
-Parents, particularly women and mothers, see increased labor force attachment when child care is more accessible and affordable.
+Parents, particularly mothers, see increased labor force attachment when child care is more accessible and affordable.
 In particular, increased affordable child care opportunities have economic benefits for immigrant communities and communities of color.